 MSU has a maximum time frame in which a student is expected to finish a program.
 Undergraduate students must earn their 1st bachelor degree within the maximum time frame in which a student is expected to finish their program.
 The time frame cannot exceed 150% of the published length of the student's program.
 For instance, if the published length of an academic program is 120 credit hours, the maximum credits attempted must not exceed 180 credits to complete the program example: (120 × 1.5= 180).
 Students that do not earn their first bachelor degree after attempting or completing 150% of their program will lose their financial aid eligibility even if they did not receive financial aid before but has finished their program length.

-Generally all periods of the student's enrollment count when determining SAP within the university, even periods in which the student did not receive financial aid.
-How¬ever, MSU students who change majors, credits attempted and credits earned that do not count toward the new major will not be included in the SAP determination.
-This is limited to one (1) time that a student can change majors.
-Student must meet Sap requirements.
+Generally, all periods of the student's enrollment count when determining SAP within the university, even periods in which the student did not receive financial aid.
+MSU students who change majors are given a one-time major change consideration.
+This is limited to the first time the student changes his/her major.
+During this consideration the credits attempted and credits earned that do not count towards the new major will not be included in the SAP determination for maximum time frame.

 Students seeking dual degrees and 2nd degrees will currently have to be calculated via the ‘Credit Audit Form' because only credits that apply to the educational programs that they are currently seeking will be counted for SAP purposes.
 Generally, the total acceptable transfer credits are added to the student records, but not all accepted credits go towards the actual degree seeking program.
 Therefore, it must be determined that students that are in one of the above categories must request a Credit Audit Form from Office of Financial to submit to their perspective Academic Advisor.
 Students are required to submit to the financial aid office the completed form with an Academic Advisor's signature and phone extension with no exceptions.

 Consortium credits hours are treated the same as transfer credits.